 The morning was very calm and quiet but the serenity was broken by the army (there is a large army camp in Partheni and they use the nearby area for training) who started exercising with live (?) ammunition.
 One group was attacking a hill, no further than 150 m from Thetis, which was defended by another group.
 The “battle” lasted over an hour.
 All the crews from the anchored boats came out with binoculars to watch it.

 I waited until 9:30 and then called with the GSM phone FedEx in Athens.
 They told me that the package should arrive in Leros with today’s plane and they gave me the number of their agent in Leros.
 I tried calling him to arrange for a delivery in Partheni but there was no answer.
 I called Ersi at the yard and asked her to please trace the package.
 Later she called me back.
 The package was in the hands of Mr. Nikos in Lakki and he will put it in a taxi and send it to Partheni.
 I went to the yard with the zodiac and arrived just as the taxi was pulling in.
-After paying the taxi and saying good-bye to all the good people at Agmar who took such good care of Thetis I went back on board.
+After paying the taxi and saying good-bye to all the good people at Agmar (now Moor & Dock) who took such good care of Thetis I went back on board.
 I installed the GPS with its proper bracket, raised the zodiac and at 1335 departed for Lipsi.

 There was hardly any wind, just a 6 knot SW breeze.
 I motored the 6.4 M to Katsadia, Lipsi [37° 16.8' N 26° 46.2' E] where we arrived at 1445.
 During this short passage I noticed that the alternator belt kept on slipping.
 On arrival, while trying to anchor, the windlass controls developed a problem.
 I used the spare controls to anchor and later repaired the faulty ones.
 Also, during the passage, I ran the watermaker for ½ hr and replenished the tanks.
-It works flawlessly.
+It worked flawlessly.
 The cove was empty and very calm despite the Navtex forecast that called for strong NW winds.

-After anchoring in 4.5 m I went for a swim and also checked the anchor with my mask on.
+After anchoring in 4.5 m I went for a swim and also checked the anchor with my mask.
 In the evening I cooked some spaghetti and ate it with sauce left over from the previous night.
 After dinner I enjoyed the stars and later the rising moon while listening to classical music.
 Glad to be cruising again!

 Friday May 31, 2002 Day 3